chechigp/inventree-adv-sheet-label/README.md

 > Make sure to uninstall the official plugin before you install your fork, otherwise they will conflict!

-> It appears that this doesn't work.
-It also didn't seem to work when placing the "git+..."
-URL in package field in the UI.
-For me, I have been able to install the plugin directly from GitHub by stopping the InvenTree server and then installing directly using pip:
+> Plugins installed in this way seem to not be added to plugins.txt file properly in InvenTree version `1.0.5`.
+For me, I have been able to install the plugin directly from GitHub by stopping the InvenTree server, adding the URL to the plugins.txt file and then running `invoke plugins`.
+> Alternatively, you can install it directly using pip:
 > ```bash
 > pip uninstall inventree-adv-sheet-label # uninstall normal package
 > pip install git+https://github.com/melektron/inventree-adv-sheet-label.git